zakkak/firefly-importer-cli/README.md

 curl -Ls https://sh.jbang.dev | bash -s - app setup

 # Make the script executable
-chmod +x firefly-importer
+chmod +x firefly-importer.java
 ```

 ## Authentication

-The CLI supports authentication with Firefly III using Personal Access Tokens.
+The CLI requires authentication with Firefly III using Personal Access Tokens.
+You must provide the URL and token via command-line options for each command.

 ### Getting Your API Token